numberplates/plateit-api-docs/fundamentals/suggested-integration.md

 * `company_plates_read`
 * `company_products_read`
 * `company_shipping_read`
-* `orders_write`
+* `orders_build`

-Although outside the scope of this tutorial, you may also want to include the following permissions if you intend on your application being able to edit plates at a later date.
+Although outside the scope of this tutorial, you may also want to include the following permissions if you intend on your application being able to edit purchased plates at a later date.

 * `company_plate_types_read`
 * `orders_packages_plates_write`